Functional quantization-based stratified sampling methods

-A solution of (\ref{eq:blind_optimization_dist}) is called an optimal K-L product quantizer.
-The blind optimization procedure consists of computing the criterium for every possible decomposition $N_1 \times \cdots \times N_n \leq N$.
+A solution of \eqref{eq:blind_optimization_dist} is called an optimal K-L product quantizer.
+The blind optimization procedure consists of computing the criterion for every possible decomposition $N_1 \times \cdots \times N_d \leq N$, $d \geq 1$ and $N_1 \geq N_2 \geq \cdots$.
 For a given Gaussian process $X$, results can be kept off-line for a future use.
+The method is more thoroughly described in \cite{PagesPrintemsFunctional4}.
 Optimal decompositions for a wide range of values of $N$ for both Brownian bridge and Brownian motion are available on the web site {\verb www.quantize.maths-fi.com } \cite{WebSiteGaussian} for download.
-The blind optimization procedure is more thoroughly described in \cite{PagesPrintemsFunctional4}.
-Let us remind that the optimal decomposition depends on the parameters of the Orstein-Uhlenbeck process ($\sigma$ and $\theta$ in equation (\ref{eq:ornstein_uhlenbeck_diffusion})) and the maturity.
-Some values of optimal decompositions for the stationary Ornstein-Uhlenbeck process are given in table \ref{tab:ornstein_uhlenbeck_optimal_decomposition}.
+In the case of Ornstein-Uhlenbeck processes, the optimal decomposition depends on the diffusion parameters ($\sigma$ and $\theta$ in \eqref{eq:ornstein_uhlenbeck_diffusion}) and the maturity.
+Some optimal decompositions for the stationary Ornstein-Uhlenbeck process are given in Table \ref{tab:ornstein_uhlenbeck_optimal_decomposition}.

-Proceeding in this article, we will be confronted with other similar optimization problems (with another criterium than the quadratic distortion).
-The blind optimization procedure will be the way to compute optimal product decomposition databases.
-In figure \ref{fig:brownian_motion_product_quantizer}, one can see examples of optimal product quantizers of the Brownian motion and the Brownian bridge on $[0,1]$.
-In figure \ref{fig:brownian_motion_product_quantizer}, one can see optimal product quantizers of the centered Ornstein-Uhlenbeck process starting from $r_0=0$ and a stationary Ornstein-Uhlenbeck on $[0,3]$.
+In the following, we will face similar cases (other criteria than the quadratic distortion) where the blind optimization procedure applies.
+In Figure \ref{fig:brownian_motion_product_quantizer}, we display optimal product quantizers of Brownian motion and Brownian bridge on $[0,1]$.
+In Figure \ref{fig:ornstein_uhlenbeck_product_quantizer}, we display optimal product quantizers of the centered Ornstein-Uhlenbeck process starting from $X_0=0$ and a stationary Ornstein-Uhlenbeck on $[0,3]$.